Does the EWS judgment remove the 50% cap on reservations?

 The 50% ceiling

-The first time the Supreme Court spoke off a 50% ceiling on reservations was in 1962.
+The first time the Supreme Court spoke of a 50% ceiling on reservations was in 1962.
 But it was in a 1992 nine-judge bench case, Indra Sawhney v Union of India, that the Supreme Court, while deciding on reservations for Other Backward Classes, accepted a 50% cap on reservations.

 In that verdict, however, the court held that this reservation could be breached in “extraordinary situations”.
 Four of the judges said that this extraordinary situation might entail people from “remote areas” who might need to be treated differently on account of them being “out of the mainstream of national life and in view of the conditions peculiar to…them”.
 But the judges said that this should be exercised with “extreme caution”.